kubos/kubos/docs/services/rust-services.rst

 It is essentially the same as ``power`` but takes a parameter.
 Functions called during mutations must also return the type ``Result<T, Error>``.

-The last function is the overridden dustructor.
+The last function is the overridden destructor.
 This is not required but can be nice if you need to clean up any connections to the subsystem between queries.

 In the ``model.rs`` file there are also several other very simple structs which